PO

 Pierogi

-Dumplings filled with various stuffings, including potato and cheese (ruskie), sauerkraut and mushroom, or sweet fillings like fruit.
+Poland's most beloved dish - handmade dumplings filled with potato and cheese (ruskie), sauerkraut and mushroom, or sweet fillings like fruit.
+Every family champions their own recipe.
+Craft pierogi shops offer modern twists like truffle oil versions.

 Bigos